Bobris/bobril-build/README.md

 This will start bobril build in interactive mode.
 It will watch changes of your application, recompile and host in on http://localhost:8080.
 It uses latest Typescript to compile and prefer Node moduleResolution.
 Compilation for maximum speed enables skipDefaultLibCheck.

-In interactive mode it also starts phantomjs and runs tests.
+In interactive mode it also starts chrome headless and runs tests.
 Results could be seen on http://localhost:8080/bb.
 To start another testing agent point any browser to http://localhost:8080/bb/test.
 If you want to debug tests open http://localhost:8080/test.html, any failed asserts throws expections so it is easy to stop on them.